dd86k/ddlogger/README.md

     override
     void log(ref LogMessage message)
     {
         // Handle the message however you wish here
     }
 }

 void main(string[] args)
 {
-    CustomAppender cappender = new CustomAppender();

-    logAddAppender(cappender); // Add your appender instance to the list

-    logSetLevel(LogLevel.info); // Set log level to info for all appenders
+    logAddAppender(new CustomAppender()); // Add your appender instance to the list logSetLevel(LogLevel.info); // Set log level to info for all appenders
+                                // Or when creating your appender, call ".setLogLevel"

-    logInfo("Hello, my path is '%s'!", args[0]);
+    logInfo("Hello from '%s'!", args[0]);
 }
 ```